Flightmate/Flightmate-Stream/README.md

 - You can also edit `token = "INSERT YOUR TOKEN HERE` directly in client.go

 If you use the downloaded binaries (found under [Releases](/releases/latest)):
-- Navigate to the file's location and run `./filename --token YOUR_TOKEN_HERE`
+- Navigate to the file's location
+- Run chmod +x [filename] to change permissions
+- Run `./filename --token YOUR_TOKEN_HERE`

 You can build the files yourself using: env GOOS=windows  GOARCH=386 go build -o executables/streamclient-windows-386.exe client.go